We've tested the best water bottles for gym workouts to keep you hydrated and cool

 The entire lid unscrews for easy cleaning, and the only detachable part is the plastic straw, which only takes a second to push back into the rubber slot.
 And the foldable straw opening is durable, so it's not going to break if you knock it, and easy to drink from.

 Unlike some strawed bottles, you don't have to tip the IceFlow to continue drinking, so we found that placing it on a table or flat surface was a great way to take quick, refreshing sips between sets.
-But as it is technically open, be careful not to knock the bottle over.
-[Reviewed by James Frew
+But as it is technically open, be careful not to knock the bottle over.—Reviewed by James Frew

-Best gallon water bottle for gym workouts
+Best leak-proof water bottle for the gym

 Specifications